I have revised the article in the light of two developments:

 A year later I became a boarder at a small school in rural Essex, some 60 kilometres from my funeral parlour home.
 It wasn’t long before I discovered how to make long-distance calls from the village phone box for the price of a local call.
 I kept the boarding house bullies at bay by providing them with a very long routing code that enabled them to phone home for next to nothing.
 And so the systems thinker and systems designer became a systems hacker.

 Several decades later, a friend introduced me to two of Gregory Bateson’s books: Steps to an Ecology of Mind (1972), and Mind and Nature: A Necessary Unity—Advances in Systems Theory, Complexity & the Human Sciences (1979).
-Thus began a quest for the truth about the nature of value and how it is created, how the new comes into being, how this changes into that, and how we can create organisations that enrich the world by generating maximum value for customers, other stakeholders, and the world at large.
+I had long been on a quest to discover the truth about the nature of value and how it is created, how the new comes into being, how this changes into that, and how we can create organisations that enrich the world by generating maximum value for customers and other beneficiaries.
+These books enabled me to make significant progress.
 My enquiries took me into many new realms, including cybernetics, epistemology (how we know what we know), second order change, large group interventions, metamorphology, Taoism, Zen, Toltec wisdom, and other weird and wonderful fields of knowledge.

 In 1988 I travelled to Stockholm to take part in the Sixth Annual Symposium on Organization Transformation.
 This was what’s now called an unconference: a participant-led event with no invited speakers and no preset agenda.
 Over the course of three days I experienced the Open Space Technology format that Harrison Owen had devised just three years earlier, and it gave my professional life a new focus.